MicrosoftDocs/CortanaSkillsKit/docs/skills/publish-skill.md

     + `MyEvents update` : Missing the launch word.
     + `Ask for an update` : Missing the invocation name.

 - The samples do not work as expected or described.
+Before submitting your skill, you should ensure that the invocation phrases work as expected.
+Ideally, you should provide enough samples to demonstrate all key features.

 - The skill does not provide support for help.
 Most first-time users will ask the skill for help (usually by saying "Help").
 If a user asks for help, then your skill must tell the user how to use the skill.

     Your skill should also prompt the user for correct input if it cannot respond to what the user just entered.

     Example: If your skill involved checking stock prices, and the user failed to provide a stock name, your help could be "Please say the name of a stock.
-For example, say Microsoft."
+For example, say Contoso."

 - Your skill infringes on the intellectual property (IP) of another company.